Bleeding is a term used to describe the loss of colour by a fabric or yarn when immersed in water, a solvent, or a similar liquid medium.

 Breaking tenacity is the term used to describe the tensile stress at rupture of a fibre, yarn, cord, or filament, expressed as the following: Newton per Denier or Tex measured in gram or force.

-Dips is used to describe fabric or yarn when they in dye.
+Dips are used to describe fabric or yarn when in the dye.
 Indigo yarns dipped in an indigo bath usually 6 times but up to 16 times.

-The dummy-shuttle type, the most successful of the shuttle less looms, makes use of a dummy shuttle, a projectile that contains no weft but that passes through the shed in the manner of a shuttle and leaves a trail of yarn behind it.Read more..
+The dummy-shuttle type makes use of a dummy shuttle, a projectile that contains no weft but that passes through the shed in the manner of a shuttle.

 Fabric density Eco-Fashion Encyclopedia

-Garneting of textiles is a process of recovering the fibres from hard twisted waste, rags and chippings.
+Garneting (textile waste) is a process of recovering the fibres from hard twisted waste, rags and chippings.
 The materials and return it a fluffy fibrous condition so it can be reused in blends.
-The process of garneting is the use of machine, listed below are the process.. read more..

-he denims most people are familiar with is Open End Denim.
+Open End Denim.
 The term Open End Denim describes the yarn used to weave the denim.
 About 17 years ago, a process that was more economical and produced a more consistent yarn thickness.
-Read more..